 Cleaning and Caring for Lacquered Furniture

-Chinese lacquer is generally easy to care for.
-A soft duster will remove fingerprints – however the following advice will help prolong the life of the lacquer.
+Lacquered furniture is generally low maintenance and easy to care for.
+The following advice will help you to understand how to prolong the life of your lacquered furniture.

-* Please Note: Under-floor heating can cause extreme shrinkage to wooden furniture including Chinese elm, fir and za wood (which is why special wood is used for floors over this type of heating).
+* Under-floor heating can cause extreme shrinkage to wooden furniture including Chinese reproduction and antique furniture, which is why special wood is used for floors over this type of heating.
 Whilst we can facilitate repairs, we will not cover costs associated with damage due to this type of heat source.